thanggtruongg/cloudcomputing/README.md

 # Trades Centre
 RMIT Programming Project course

-Change working Directory to /var/www/html by using the command cd /var/www/html
+Change working Directory to /var/www/html by using the command <br>
+cd /var/www/html
 Find the link of the project
 git clone <address of project goes here>